 Office size can powerfully impact employee capacity, satisfaction, retention, furniture configuration and layout.
 Moreover, it can affect the overall aesthetic and identity of your business.

 Perhaps most importantly, office size directly correlates to an increase or decrease in your monthly costs.
 Depending on the rentable square footage of a space, all will come with different price tags.
 This is when it becomes important to differentiate between usable space and the amount of square footage that you’re renting in total.

 In short, usable square footage is all of the real estate you are leasing from wall to wall once you subtract common areas that play no role in the success of the business — spaces like:

 - Shared bathrooms

-Usable space is everything that encompasses your businesses operating space.
+Usable space is everything that encompasses your business operating space.
 For example, if your company leases an entire floor of a high rise office building, this is all considered usable space, even if there are kitchens, bathrooms and closets outside the actual office area.

 The differentiation of rentable square footage is the usable space plus all of the shared common areas — even if these areas are shared with other tenants.

-What these misunderstandings center around is the load factor or “common area” element of the square footage calculation.
+What these misunderstandings center around the load factor or “common area” element of the square footage calculation.
 This is the percentage of the rentable space that is shared with other tenants of the building.

 To determine the load factor, you simply divide the rentable square footage by the usable square footage.
 Typically, this number will be somewhere around 10-15%.